-In our opinion, the accompanying Consolidated Financial Statements present fairly, in all material respects, the financial position of the Agency as of September 30, 2023, and its net cost of operations, changes in net position, and budgetary resources for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying consolidated and combined financial statements present fairly, in all material respects, the financial position of the Agency as of September 30, 2024 and 2023, and its net cost of operations, changes in net position, and budgetary resources for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Also, in our opinion, the accompanying Sustainability Financial Statements present fairly, in all material respects, the Agency's statement of social insurance as of January 1, 2023, and its statement of changes in social insurance amounts from January 1, 2022, to January 1, 2023, in accordance with U.S. generally accepted accounting principles.
+Also, in our opinion, the accompanying sustainability financial statements present fairly, in all material respects, the Agency's statements of social insurance as of January 1, 2024 and 2023, and its statements of changes in social insurance amounts from January 1, 2023, to January 1, 2024, and January 1, 2022, to January 1, 2023, in accordance with accounting principles generally accepted in the United States of America.